 Uri serviceUri = new Uri(BrowserInteropHelper.Source, "../DataCenterService.svc");

-A partial trust XBAP can only consume services from the same domain by default.
+- A partial trust XBAP can only consume services from the same domain by default.
 To invoke cross domain services, you must modify the application properties to use full trust, or grant yourself permission to access web resources.
 Silverlight cross domain access policy file does not affect XBAP.
 Note if your XBAP is not use the default partial trust configuration, you must make sure it does not perform any tasks that may harm the end user's machine, and you must sign the XBAP with a valid certificate, otherwise you won't be able to deploy a non-default partial trust XBAP to an internet environment, such as the cloud.
 This sample does not cover the non-default partial trust scenario.

 LanguagesThis code sample contains the following programming languages:

-This sample application was created by using Visual Studio 2010 with Microsoft Azure Tools for Microsoft Visual Studio 1.2.
+- This sample application was created by using Visual Studio 2010 with Microsoft Azure Tools for Microsoft Visual Studio 1.2.

-All-In-One Code Framework shows most Microsoft development techniques by using code samples in different programming languages.
+What is All-In-One Code Framework?All-In-One Code Framework shows most Microsoft development techniques by using code samples in different programming languages.
 Each example is carefully selected, composed, and documented to show one common code scenario.
 For more information about All-In-One Code Framework, visit the following Web site:

 Rapid publishing disclaimerMicrosoft corporation and/or its respective suppliers make no representations about the suitability, reliability, or accuracy of the information and related graphics contained herein.
 All such information and related graphics are provided "as is" without warranty of any kind.
 Microsoft and/or its respective suppliers hereby disclaim all warranties and conditions with regard to this information and related graphics, including all implied warranties and conditions of merchantability, fitness for a particular purpose, workmanlike effort, title and non-infringement.
 You specifically agree that in no event shall Microsoft and/or its suppliers be liable for any direct, indirect, punitive, incidental, special, consequential damages or any damages whatsoever including, without limitation, damages for loss of use, data or profits, arising out of or in any way connected with the use of or inability to use the information and related graphics contained herein, whether based on contract, tort, negligence, strict liability or otherwise, even if Microsoft or any of its suppliers has been advised of the possibility of damages.